legalize-dev/legalize-nl/nl/BWBR0010154.md

 - a. luchtverkeersdiensten;

-- b. luchtvaartterreinen met een luchtvaartinlichtingencategorie A of B, met uitzondering van het luchtvaartterrein Lelystad.
+- b. luchtvaartterreinen met een luchtvaartinlichtingencategorie A of B, alsmede het luchtvaartterrein Lelystad.

 ### Hoofdstuk 7